What is osteopathy?

 Medical research shows that treatment in combination with exercise and modification of activities is the best way to aid quick recovery.
 James uses an industry gold standard exercise tool to provide you with exercise programmes tailored to your personal condition, lifestyle and health.
 As well as demonstrating these exercises to you, you will be provided with an email detailing how to perform the exercises and how many to do.
 It is of course up to you whether you do these exercises.
 Some patients like to agree a programme that becomes increasingly more difficult, this can be very rewarding because patients are often surprised by how much more they can do in a relatively short time.

 Can you help me improve my sporting performance?

 Treatment can improve your bio-mechanical efficiency by reducing muscle tonicity and optimising joint position.
 This is great for preventing injury and can improve your performance.
 I am a qualified ASA swimming teacher and have trained in optimising bike set-up with physiotherapists from the Team Sky and Orica Greenedge cycling teams.
-I also am an Ironman and ultra-distance runner.
+I also am an Ironman, ultra-distance runner and endurance cyslist.
 Always happy to advise on training and racing.

 Do you treat using 'clunks and clicks'?

 Yes, when it is appropriate I can treat using techniques that gap joints and create 'clunks and clicks'.
 However, I can easily avoid these techniques if you prefer.
 I will always discuss this with you and would never deliberately suddenly create 'clunks or clicks' without warning.